 Assertive Communication

-Assertive communication is not aggressive or domineering, it is bold and confident.
-Lots of people today, especially Millennials, have a habit of using less assertive language when communicating.
-This may also be a symptom of anxiety, depression, lack of self-worth, or even impostor syndrome that Millennials frequently suffer from.
+Assertive communication is not aggressive or domineering, and it is bold and confident.
+Lots of people today, especially millennials, have a habit of using less assertive language when communicating.
+This communication may be a symptom of anxiety, depression, lack of self-worth, or even impostor syndrome.

-Your team is in a meeting, you’ve finished explaining your idea, strategy, or the training, and a Millennial coworker raises their hand.
-They speak haltingly or nervously, saying “sorry, I didn’t want to interrupt you,” or “sorry, I hope it’s ok to ask this…”
+- Your team is in a meeting, and you’ve finished explaining your idea, strategy, or training.
+Then a millennial coworker raises their hand.
+They speak haltingly or nervously and say, “Sorry, I didn’t want to interrupt you,” or “Sorry, I hope it’s ok to ask this . . .”

-Another example is, you’ve asked a Millennial, or even a Gen-Zer, to complete a task but you ask them when they think they’ll have it complete.
-Their response starts off with a protective uncertainty like, “I think, I can have it done by…” but this response doesn’t give you enough certainty for the task.
+- You ask a Millennial, or even a Gen-Zer, to complete a task and when they think they’ll complete it.
+Their response has a protective uncertainty like, “I think I can have it done by . . .”
+But this response gives you no certainty.

-If you’re aware that you use this same kind of weak voice, apologetic language, or protective uncertainty phrases, these habits can change.
+If you use this same kind of weak, apologetic language, or protective uncertainty phrases, you can change these habits.

 Being confident at work is another subject, so to put it simply, be confident in yourself at work.
 Take time to practice active voice in writing and with friends.
 Understand your limits and your abilities so you can give accurate commitments to your supervisors.